After using a car radiator for heating and cooling a greenhouse for many years now, we thought it is time for an update.

 Questions and Answers:

 Q. With the radiator in there, can you continue to keep the frost out during the winter?

-A. It totally depends on how cold it gets in your area in the winter.
-The radiator does not produce any heat in itself, it is just the water that stores the heat.
+A. We can not, we are in zone 3, our winter temperature goes as low as -40 degrees.
+Depending on how cold it gets in your area in the winter you might be able to run the greenhouse through the winter.
+The radiator in combination with the water tank does not produce any heat by itself, it is just storing the heat in the water.
 It works very well in a plastic covered greenhouse till outside night temperatures drop to about -10C (14F), if it gets lower than that there is a danger of water freezing in the tank and potentially damaging the system.

 Q. Could you use solar panels or a solar heater to heat the water during the day?

-A. You could heat the water in the winter with some kind of aquarium heater using solar energy or even a solar heater to heat water during the day.
+A. You could heat the water in the winter with some kind of aquarium heater using solar energy or even a solar heat collector to heat water during the day.
 Except there might not be enough daylight in the winter.